eTwinning in the Republic of North Macedonia

 Facts and figures about the network:

-eTwinning started in 2005, and since then more than 220,000 schools and 900,000 teachers have made eTwinning the most attractive community of teachers in the world, with more than 124,000 projects and millions of students of all ages involved.
+eTwinning started its work in 2005 and since then, more than 220,000 schools and 900,000 teachers have made eTwinning the most attractive community of teachers in the world, with more than 124,000 projects and millions of students of all ages involved.

-Currently, eTwinning includes European Union countries, as well as Northern Macedonia, Albania, Bosnia and Herzegovina, Iceland, Liechtenstein, Norway, Serbia, and Turkey, and seven European Neighborhood countries - Armenia, Azerbaijan, Georgia, Moldova, and Ukraine. as well as part of the Eastern Partnerships, Tunisia and Jordan, which are part of the Euro-Mediterranean Partnership.
+Currently, eTwinning includes the countries of the European Union, as well as North Macedonia, Albania, Bosnia and Herzegovina, Iceland, Liechtenstein, Norway, Serbia, Turkey, Kosovo, Montenegro and seven countries from the European Neighbourhood - Armenia, Azerbaijan, Georgia, Moldova, and Ukraine, as well as part of the Eastern Partnerships, Tunisia, and Jordan, which are part of the Euro-Mediterranean Partnership.

-eTwinning is an integral part of the EU Erasmus+ programme, and its main objectives are to help teachers create collaborative projects with colleagues from other countries to engage in professional development activities.
+eTwinning is an integral part of the EU's Erasmus+ program, and its main goals are to help teachers make collaborative projects with colleagues from other countries and to participate in activities for professional development.

 ● 2366 teachers

 Link to the official website of the ESEP platform: